matsumotosan/matsumotosan/README.md

 ### Hi there 👋

-I am a second-year PhD student in Biomedical Engineering at the University of Michigan, Ann Arbor.

-Briefly, my research interests lie at the intersection of machine learning and computational neuroscience.
+My research interests lie at the intersection of machine learning and computational neuroscience.
 My focus is two-fold:
 1) Developing new methods for analyzing and interpreting neural datasets.
 2) Drawing inspiration from biological brains to design novel architectures and methods